LETTERS TO MILENA

 After the Nazis occupied Prague, she wrote for the underground press and helped Jews escape to Poland.
 The Gestapo arrested Milena in 1939 and sent her to a concentration camp, where she died after a failed kidney operation at the age of 47.

-Here’s what we love about it
+What we love about it

 Only two writers of extraordinary soul and talent can sustain a relationship for approximately eight months solely through letters, channeling their longing in hope of a love that was destined to remain unfulfilled in words.